Get Help: Agent Orange

-The fourteen presumptive conditions are listed below:
+The seventeen presumptive conditions are listed below:

-Note: some conditions such as chloracne and peripheral neuropathy (early onset) have to occur within certain time periods after possible Agent Orange exposure to be considered presumptive conditions.
+Note: some conditions such as chloracne and peripheral neuropathy (early onset) have to occur within certain periods after possible Agent Orange exposure to be considered presumptive conditions.

-Benefits for Children of Vietnam Veterans and Other Veterans
+Benefits for children of Vietnam Veterans and other Veterans

 By becoming a registered user of My HealtheVet, those affected by Agent Orange have access to the Track Health tool.
-Veterans can better manage their conditions by keeping track of their blood pressure, heart rate, cholesterol and view lab or test results online.
+Veterans can better manage their conditions by keeping track of their blood pressure, heart rate, cholesterol, and view lab or test results online.
 They can access and update their self-entered VA health records, then share this information with their health care team using the Blue Button report or a VA Health Summary.

 Some of the tools available in Track Health are:

-- Vitals (blood pressure, blood sugar, weight, etc)
+Vitals (blood pressure, blood sugar, weight, etc.)

-- Food and Activity Journals
+Food and Activity Journals

-- Labs + Tests
+Labs and Tests